 Students who attend school on a regular basis, exhibit positive behavior choices and are successful academically may attain Student Leader status.
 The purpose is to reward and honor students who are models to their peers.
 Once Student Leader status is attained, the student may come to school in dress down as long as he/she is in compliance with the Dress Down policy as stipulated in Section 23.

-To earn this privilege, students must earn perfect points and a minimum of 7% progress for 20 days in a row.
-If the student fails to earn perfect points or 7% progress for any given day, the 20 day period restarts.
+To earn this privilege, students must earn perfect points for 20 days in a row.
+If the student fails to earn perfect points, the 20 day period restarts.
 Any absence, unless accompanied by a doctor’s note or court memorandum, will result in a reset.
-41. Student Council

 The Lincoln School Student Council is a student-led organization committed to student life at school through projects that promote the general welfare of our school and community, while developing leadership among its members.
 Each classroom votes for a council representative and an alternate representative.
 Some of the responsibilities of council representatives are as follows:

 Student Council members must behave in a manner that is respectful, accountable and honest.
 Representatives need to be mindful and respectful of other members’ opinions and work well as a team.
 Arguing or bullying attitudes are not allowed at any time.
 Violation of these guidelines will lead to the student’s removal from Student Council and the alternate will take the representative role.
 If a member of Student Council is placed on either Level 2 or Step 2, they will be disqualified from membership and will be removed from office.

 Parents/guardians and students are expected to read and comply with school rules and policies stated in this handbook.
 However, this handbook is not all inclusive and situations may arise that are not addressed within.
 Administrators have the final authority in making decisions in order to ensure a safe learning environment for all students.